MIOsoft/CaptureFile-Python/docs/DESIGN.md

 Once a node becomes full, it is written to the end of the compression block as a series of fan_out DataCoordinates.
 The now-persistent full node's DataCoordinate is added to its parent.
-If the node was the root, then a new parent node is created and this DataCoordinate is added to the new parent.
+If the node was the root, then a new parent node is created and the full node's DataCoordinate is added to the new parent.

 As a result, there is only ever one node, RightmostNode, that is not full per level of the tree.